College | November 4, 2022 | Prima Bhakyapaibul

 Interest accrues–even while you’re still in school

-Having loans does not mean taking out a certain amount of money and paying that same amount back.
-Interest starts to accrue (grow) as soon as you take out the loan and it continues to add to the amount you’ll have to pay back.
-An example of interest accrual is if you borrow $100 at 5% interest, you’ll need to pay back $105.
-The exception is a subsidized federal student loan; the government pays the interest while the student is in school, grace period, or deferment.
+• Interest starts to accrue (grow) as soon as you take out your loan, and it continues to add to the amount you’ll have to pay back.
+NOTE: The exception is a subsidized federal student loan; the government pays the interest while the student is in school, grace period, or deferment.

 Interest rates aren’t created equally